Bloodwingv2/MindWell/README.md

    - 🚀 Start the React development server
    - 🖥️ Launch the Electron application
    - 🐍 Initialize the Python backend
-   - 🤖 Connect to the local Ollama instance
+   - 🤖 Connect to the local Ollama instance (Ollama is necessary when running on dev environments)

 ### First Run Setup